-Are you experiencing the peculiar scenario where you have wifi connected but no internet?
-It's like having a car full of fuel but with no keys to start it.
-This is often referred to as the "connected without internet" situation.
-This article will delve into what exactly that means, the common causes of this issue, and how to address it effectively.
-So, let's get started!
+Are you in the strange situation where you have wifi but no internet?
+It's like having a car full of gas but not being able to start it.
+People often call this the "connected without internet" situation.
+This article will go into more detail about what that means, what causes it most of the time, and how to deal with it in the best way.
+Let's get going!

 What Does Connected Without Internet Mean?